Authority98/ease-kids-ebook-landing-page/README.md

 - **Video Preview Modal**: Professional video popup with enhanced styling, backdrop blur, and improved UX.
 - **Book Preview**: Interactive glimpse into the book's content with iframe integration.
 - **Detailed Book Information**: Key features and benefits with styled book element from hero section.
-- **Author Spotlight**: Information about the author, Dr. Santiago Ramón y Cajal.
+- **Author Spotlight**: Information about the authors, Dr. Pablo José Barrecheguren Manero, Isa Loureiro, and Teresa Ruiz Rosas.
-- **Customer Reviews**: Testimonials from parents, teachers, and children.
+  - **Customer Reviews**: Testimonials from parents, teachers, and children, including new content and German translations.
   - **Complete Payment System**: Secure payment modal with form validation and success flow.
-- **Purchase Options**: Different formats (E-book, Hardcover, Audiobook) with pricing.
+  - **Purchase Options**: Hardcover format with pricing.
   - **Download Functionality**: Ebook download feature after successful purchase.
+- **Video Preview**: Video preview with a thumbnail and play button, replacing the interactive flipbook.

 ## Technologies Used